COS301-SE-2025/Future-Feed/Documentation/Specification/Requirement Specification.md

 ## Architectural Requirements:

 ### Quality Requirements:
- - Performance: Feed generation and bot post creation should be within 500ms for 95% of requests (for1000 concurrent users).
+ - Performance: Feed generation and bot post creation should be within 500ms for 95% of requests (for 1000 concurrent users).

  - Reliability: There should be 99.9% uptime (<8.76 hours downtime/year), should be strong in LLM error handling.